Computing the Fr\'echet Distance with a Retractable Leash: Framework

-\begin{theorem} Algorithm~\ref{alg:frechetbasic} computes $d_\text{F}(P,Q)$ for convex distance function $\delta$ in $\R^d$ in $O(n^2 \cdot f(n,d,\delta))$ time, where $f(n,d,\delta)$ represents the time to insert into, delete from, and query the upper envelope data structure. \end{theorem} \begin{proof} The correctness of the algorithm follows from Lemma~\ref{lem:basiccorrect}.
-For the running time, we observe that we insert values only once into $Q_j$ and functions of boundaries at most twice into $U_j$ (once untruncated, once truncated).
-Hence, we can remove elements at most once or twice, leading to an amortized running time of $O(1 + f(n,d,\delta))$ for a single iteration of the loop.
-Since there are $O(n^2)$ cells, the total running time is $O(n^2 \cdot f(n,d,\delta))$ assuming that $f(n,d,\delta)$ is $\Omega(1)$. \end{proof}
+\begin{proof} Correctness follows from Lemma~\ref{lem:basiccorrect}.
+For the running time, observe that we insert each column index only once into $Q$ and each terrain function at most twice into $U$ (once untruncated, once truncated).
+Hence, we can remove elements at most once or twice.
+This results in an amortized running time of $O(1 + T_\text{ue}(n,d,\delta) + T_\text{ue}(m,d,\delta))$ for a single iteration of the for-loop.
+Since there are $O(mn)$ cells, this results in the claimed total execution time, assuming that $T_\text{ue}$ is $\Omega(1)$. \end{proof}

-In the generic algorithm, we must take care that $U_j$ uses the (full) unimodal function only for $L[i+1,j]$ and the truncated versions for the other boundaries.
-As it turns out, we can use the full unimodal distance functions if these behave as pseudolines (i.e., they intersect at most once).
-Since we compare only functions in the same row (or column), functions of different rows or columns may still intersect more than once.
-This allows us to avoid updating $U_j$ in line~\ref{line:trunc}.
-Moreover, it may allow for more efficient implementations of the data structure $U_j$.
-For this approach to work, we must remove from $U_j$ any function that is no longer relevant for our computation.
-This implies that $U_j$ no longer contains all functions $L[k,j]$ with $h < k \leq i+1$ but a subset of these.
-We prove the following.